mashmawy/ConvNetCS/Readme.txt

-ConvNetCS is a Depp Neural Network Lib in C# and .Net Based on ConvNet.JS
+ConvNetCS Library is a Rewrite for Convnet.js Library in C# and .Net Framework